cse-sim/cse/doc/src/docs/input-data/dhwheatrec.md

 Type: choice

 Specifies the type of heat recovery device: Vertical, Horizontal, or SetEF.
 Horizontal and Vertical derive effectiveness from wrCSARatedEF, flow rates, and water temperatures.
-As of Feb.
-2019, the same correlation is used for both Horizontal and Vertical, so these choices have no effect on results.
+CSE uses the same correlation for both, so these two choices have no effect on results.
 Choice SetEF uses wrCSARatedEF without modification as the effectiveness (note hourly variability).

 {{
   member_table({